Revelation999/mp2/README.md

 1) `Mine()` runs in a `Go-routine` and houses the main life-cycle of the miner.
 It calls `HasUpdate()` to check for new blocks from the logger.
 It repeatedly tries int values as a nonce to solve the puzzle, starting with value 1 and incrementing by 1.
 Finally, it terminates if the blockchain has been preserved for 5 minutes.
 2) `HasUpdate()` checks the miner’s channel for a new block sent from the logger.
 If it has received a new block, the method returns true.
 Otherwise, it returns false.

+At the beginning of the program, the user inputs the difficulty of the mining puzzles.
+This difficulty is represented as the `bits` value in each `BlockHeader`.
+At the creation of a new block, each miner is notified by the logger of this new block and the beginning of a new puzzle.
+Each miner begins guessing a nonce value whose combined hash value with its `BlockHeader` hash value matches the target difficulty level.

 ### Supported Faulty Behavior